-The size of the population before the anthropogenic changes on the island is not known.
-The reports of Dr. Edward Palmer (who discovered the species) are not conclusive, as they state that, by 1875, the species was still abundant throughout the island, whereas it is reported elsewhere that, for some reason, it was already close to extinction [Ridgway (1876a)].
+The size of the population of the Guadalupe caracara before the anthropogenic changes on the island is not known.
+The reports of Dr. Edward Palmer (who discovered the species) are not conclusive, as they state that, by 1875, the species was still abundant throughout the island, whereas it is reported elsewhere that, for some reason, it was already close to extinction (Ridgway (1876a).